Hopefully this information will answer your questions but please email if you have more.

 Claire has been running photography workshops in the UK and abroad for over 10 years and in recent years in partnership with Andy.
 We aim to give a relaxed and friendly, highly individualised experience.
 We are both passionate about our photography and enjoy sharing our knowledge with others.
 Our move to Scotland in 2022 was born out of a desire to offer photographers an all inclusive package and good value for money.
 We were already very familiar with the area where we now live but wanted to immerse ourselves further, getting to know all the nooks and crannies that can only be discovered by living somewhere.

-Claire has been winning awards since 2006 (see CV here), has written articles for Outdoor Photography Magazine, given hundreds of talks to camera clubs across the UK and has been running workshops for over a decade.
+Claire has been winning awards since 2006 (see CV here), has written articles for Outdoor Photography Magazine, given hundreds of talks to camera clubs across the country and has been running workshops for over a decade.

 Andy has recently been awarded a CPAGB and has had images accepted in national and international exhibitions including a PAGB silver medal in the landscape section.

 "Claire, your combination of a) artistic intelligence b) technical knowledge and explanation and c) stunning photography, all articulately explained is just about unique."
-J Freeman CBE
+J Freeman

 Camera bag - ideally a rucksack as the ground can be very wet.